Superconducting properties of 3D low-density TI-bipolaron gas in magnetic field

 The attempts to develop a theory of crossover between BCS and BEC ran, however, into insurmountable obstacles.
 Thus, for example, an idea was put forward, to construct a theory with the use of T-matrix transition where T-matrix of the initial Fermion system would transform into T-matrix of Boson system as the force of EPI would increase \cite{26,27,28,29,30,31}.
 The approach, however, turned out to be unfeasible even in the case of greatly diluted systems.
 Actually, the point is that when the system consists of only two fermions it is impossible to construct a one-boson state of them.
 In the EPI theory this problem is known as that of a bipolaron.

-The reason why the crossover theory failed can be the following.
-The BCS theory, as the bipolaron theory, proceeds from Froehlich Hamiltonian.
+The reason the crossover theory failed can be the following: The BCS theory, as the bipolaron theory, proceeds from Froehlich Hamiltonian.
 For this Hamiltonian, an important theorem of analyticity of the polaron and bipolaron energy on EPI constant is proved~\cite{32}.
 In the BCS theory a very important approximation is, however, made.
-Namely the actual matrix element of the interaction in Froehlich Hamiltonian is replaced by a model quantity – a matrix element truncated from below and from above of the phonon momenta.
+Namely the actual matrix element of the interaction in Froehlich Hamiltonian is replaced by a model quantity a matrix element truncated near Fermi surface.
 This procedure is by no means fair.